 - Purchase or financing of timeshares

 - Purchase of a UK or foreign property and any associated costs (e.g stamp duty)

 - Illegal purposes

 - To provide the deposit to support a mortgage application with ANY lender

 - To repay negative equity or to pay off any part of a mortgage even if this is to fully repay the remaining balance

 - Refinance of loans arranged through the student loan company

 Please also note:

-- When you key your expenditure details, you must enter the full amount of your mortgage and council tax if you are named on it, even if you only pay half or do not contribute.
+- When you key your expenditure details, you must enter the full amount of your mortgage, even if you only pay half or do not contribute.